-Whether you’re excited about a great new review that has just come in, you have a time-sensitive blog that needs to go out or you’ve just snapped a great photo for your Instagram page, by managing your own SEO you have full control over what gets posted and when.
-When you outsource, by the time you’ve sent something over and it gets posted, the moment may be lost.
+Whether you’re excited about a great new review that has just come in or you have a time-sensitive blog that needs to go out, you have full control over what gets posted and when.
+When you outsource SEO, by the time you’ve sent something over and it gets posted, the moment may be lost.

 You may have time to send out the odd Tweet or post a blog every once in a while but the key to effective SEO is consistency.
 If you really want to reap the rewards of your efforts, you need to post new content regularly.

 A dedicated SEO plan requires a lot of time and effort so if you’re planning on doing it yourself, you need to ensure that you or someone in your team has both of these things in abundance.

 Lack of knowledge

 Google’s algorithms can be complicated and as if that wasn’t bad enough, they’re constantly changing as well.
 If you’re not an expert in the world of SEO, you could be using black hat techniques that are inadvertently doing more harm than good to your website.